gudrunhe/secdec/doc/source/installation.rst

 `pySecDec` should run fine with both, `python` 2.7 and `python` 3.
-It has been tested and developed on `MacOS 10.11 (El Capitan)` and `openSUSE 13.2 (Harlequin)`.
+It has been tested and developed on `MacOS 10.11 (El Capitan)` and `openSUSE Tumbleweed`.
 However, it should be platform independent and also work on Windows.

 .. _install_from_PyPI: